-These grain-free cardamom orange pancakes are the perfect way to start your day.
-Drizzle them with Maple Syrup or smother them in almond butter and honey and you have a delicious breakfast.
+These Low Carb Orange Cardamom Pancakes are the perfect way to start your day.
+Drizzle them with Keto maple syrup or smother them in almond butter, and keto honey and you have a delicious breakfast.

 I first read about orange blossom water in Mimi Thorisson’s books A Kitchen In France and French Country Cooking.
 At first glance it hardly impressed me but over time I kept going back to those pages, intrigued by the role of this mysterious water in sweet dishes.
 What could be so impressive about it?
 Of course I imagined it would simply be orange flavor which is fine but I certainly wouldn’t attach the adjective unexpected to it.

 So this orange blossom water sat in my Amazon cart for some time until I decided that I had nothing to lose and would just order it and see if I’d ever use it.
 Well, the moment it arrived and I unscrewed the cap, put a bit on my finger and dabbed it behind my ears and wrists and just sat with the scent for a while.